FilipAben/nova-rome/rome.novaextension/README.md

 By default the extension will not format on save.
 Enable the setting in global or workspace settings.

+### LSP restart

+If you want to restart the LSP, there is a button in the Rome extension workspace configuration which does exactly that.

 ### Rome configuration

 Rome configuration should be stored in a file called `rome.json` in the root of your workspace folder.